Chiropractic Wellness: What does that mean?

 Doctor of Chiropractic?

-Chiropractors commonly evaluate patients using clinical examinations, laboratory testing, diagnostic imaging and other diagnostic interventions to establish the most appropriate time to begin chiropractic treatment.
-Chiropractors may also readily refer patients to receive care from other healthcare providers when chiropractic treatment is not suitable to treat the patient�s condition or the condition warrants co-management in conjunction with other healthcare providers.
+Chiropractors commonly evaluate patients using clinical examinations, laboratory testing, diagnostic imaging, and other diagnostic interventions to establish the most appropriate time to begin chiropractic treatment.
+Chiropractors may also readily refer patients to other healthcare providers when chiropractic treatment is not suitable for the patient’s condition or when the condition requires co-management alongside other healthcare providers.

-In many instances, such as with lower back pain, chiropractic treatment may be an individual�s primary form of treatment.
-In other cases where severe, complicated injuries or conditions are present, chiropractic may be utilized to complement or support medical treatment by healing the musculoskeletal issues associated with the existing injury or condition.
+In many cases, such as with lower back pain, chiropractic treatment may be a person’s primary treatment.
+In other cases, when severe, complex injuries or conditions are present, chiropractic care may be used to complement or support medical treatment by addressing the musculoskeletal issues associated with the injury or condition.

-Similar to doctors of medicine, abbreviated as MDs, doctors of chiropractic are subject to the boundaries established in state practice acts and are regulated by state licensing boards.
-A DC�s education in four-year doctoral graduate school programs is nationally accredited through an agency which operates under the auspices of the U.S. Department of Education.
-After graduating, chiropractors are required to pass national board exams in order to acquire a license to practice, where they must then maintain their license annually by earning continuing education, or CE, credits through state-approved CE programs.
+Similar to doctors of medicine (MDs), doctors of chiropractic are subject to the boundaries established in state practice acts and are regulated by state licensing boards.
+A DC’s education in four-year doctoral programs is nationally accredited by an agency that operates under the auspices of the U.S. Department of Education.
+After graduating, chiropractors are required to pass national board exams to acquire a license to practice, and they must then maintain their license annually by earning continuing education, or CE, credits through state-approved CE programs.

 Spinal Manipulation Explained